Kurtz1993/ngts-cli/templates/app/_coding-standards.md

 ### Modules Name Conventions

-- All modules should be written in its own folder, which should have the same name as the module written in `hyphen-separated-form`.
+- All modules should be written in its own folder, which should have the same name as the module written in `kebab-case`.

 ```
 src/